Loading Events

 Smolen

 Pam Smolen was raised an army brat living in Alaska, Virginia, Pennsylvania, and finally settling in Texas.
 She grew up enjoying the outdoors, hiking, and camping.
 She graduated from the University of Texas with a degree in Chemical Engineering.
-She discovered the wonderful world of birds about sixteen years ago and has been hooked ever since.
+She discovered the wonderful world of birds over twenty years ago and has been hooked ever since.

 Upcoming Events